PoissonPilote/website/src/en/index.markdown

 <hr style="width: 100%; height: 2px;">

-###31/05/2016 - Validation of the submarine\'s performances after a new series of tests in Biscarosse
+###31/05/2016 - Validation of the submarine's performances after a new series of tests in Biscarosse

 On May 15th we performed a another set of tests at Biscarosse, staying nearly 24 hours in the submarine.
 We could check our cruising speed, in line with expectations.
 Going down to 10 meters water depth,